yasufum/dpdk-installer/README.md

   - ansible_sudo_pass: password for doing sudo
   - http_proxy: proxy for ansible-client.

-You can also setup this params by running rake command as detailed in later.
+You can also setup this params by running make.py as detailed in later.

 Create an account and add it as sudoer.